03.05.2025Articles

 Lipases

 These enzymes target fats and oils, breaking them down into glycerol, free fatty acids, Mono/diglycerides.
-Lipases are instrumental in dairy processing to enhance flavors in cheese and butter.
+Lipases are instrumental in dairy processing to enhance flavours in cheese and butter.
 They also find use in bakery products to improve dough stability and shelf life.
 The actions of lipases also creates bespoke fats and oils.

 Lactases